 The most important lesson to learn from the mock exam is time management.

-If you find you’re running out of time during the mock exam, skip and mark any question you don’t know or feel comfortable with.
-If time becomes an issue, then prioritize the easy questions and leave the complicated question unmarked.
-Ideally, you want to answer all exam questions but it’s better to answer 2 easy questions rather than the 1 question that feels difficult.
+If you’re running out of time during the mock exam, skip and mark any question you don’t know or feel comfortable with.
+If time becomes an issue, prioritize the easy questions and leave the complicated question unmarked.
+Ideally, you want to answer all exam questions, but it’s better to answer two easy questions rather than one question that feels difficult.

 The best way to prepare for the CMA exam is to study all the topics included in the exam.
 Beyond that, the tips below can help you avoid silly mistakes and improve your educated guesses on exam day.